 Current HDR students in Southeast Asian Social Inquiry explore the role of Islam in socio-economic development in Indonesia and other Muslim dominant countries as below:

 Mr Bhirawa Anoraga (PhD Indonesian Government Scholarship LPDP funded, crowd funding and civil society movements)

 Mr Ajie Saksono (PhD Indonesian Government Scholarship LPDP funded, rural poverty reduction and community empowerment)

-Mr Juel Rana Kutub (PhD, UNSW funded, disaster resilience and gender empowerment in Bangladesh)
+Mr Juel Rana Kutub (PhD, UNSW funded, gender empowerment in Bangladesh)

 Dr Sakai's teaching philosophy is to transfer passion for knowledge.
 She values students' active learning and engagement in class and is among an approved peer teaching reviewer at UNSW Canberra.

-- Development Policies and Social Contexts in Contemporary Indonesia: (a non-language course on policy analysis and development)
+- Development Policies and Social Contexts in Contemporary Indonesia

 - All levels of Indonesian Language and Culture courses

 - Research Projects (CDF undergraduate and IPS Masters Course Work) on the issues of Islam, gender, radicalism, interfaith issues in Indonesia